Bass is the power of any song. And to get a good low-end that makes a song more powerful, you need to record bass guitars properly.

 There are many techniques and methods of bass guitar recording.
 You can use real amps, bass amplifier simulators, record DI bass tracks, etc.

-Bass Recording Prerequisites
+Recording A Bass Guitar: Prerequisites

 Before you start recording bass guitar, there are several crucial points to check.
 You have to be prepared for recording.